bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 To send you off on your own we just have to go over two more concepts; mocking elements and asserting process data.

+Mocking dialogs
+"""""""""""""""

 Process tests aren't meant to assert UI elements like Html Dialogs.
-Because dialogs are an important data input interface between users and our processes we have to mock those inputs.
+Because dialogs are an important data input interface between users and our processes, we have to mock those inputs.
 If you want to test the dialogs themself have a closer look at the :ref:`web-testing` chapter.

-Let's add a second test to assert our second process start ``checkOrder`` which contains an Html Dialog we want to mock.
+Lets add a second test to assert our second process start ``checkOrder`` which contains an Html Dialog we want to mock.

 .. literalinclude:: includes/processtesting/processtesting-test-part3.java